hackclub/Prototype/so101_example.md

 ## Connect the Cameras

-Suppose you have two cameras, one named `top` and another named `side`.
-The `top` camera may be set up to give a bird's eye view of the arm's workspace.
+Suppose you have three cameras named `wrist`, `side`, and `top`.
+The `top` camera may be set up to give a bird's eye view of the ARM's workspace.
 The `side` camera may be set up to give a side view.

+1. Connect the `wrist` camera and it will get `/dev/video0`.
+2. Connect the `side` camera and it will get `/dev/video2`.
+3. Connect the `top` camera and it will get `/dev/video4`.

 The sequence of the connection of the cameras will result in different device node names.
 The following steps assume the following names:

--   Top camera: `/dev/video0`
+-   Wrist camera: `/dev/video0`
 -   Side camera: `/dev/video2`
+-   Top camera: `/dev/video4`

 Use the lerobot-find-cameras CLI tool to detect available cameras: